GustavBW/MELANGE/README.md

  - Most existing gui frameworks suffer from the 2010's XML hype to this day (bearing in mind most havn't been updated since) and go out of their way to include external configuration instead of keeping it simple and clean.
 With proper API design one can make up for any amount of DSL shenanigans, and will be significantly more flexible and intuitive if done right.

 Cool stuff for free:
- - Since this builds on OpenGL, which is an extension on top of LWJGL, nothing prevents you from actually writing the fragment shader for your background gradient.
+ - Since this builds on LWJGL, which is an extension on top of OpenGL, nothing prevents you from actually writing the fragment shader for your background gradient.
 Of course this amount of freedom and customization requires equally adequate abstractions to acquire.
  - A button isn't a square.
 Its 4 vertexes that happens to form square, and here you can have any amount of vertexes at any possible position.
 Triangle buttons?
 Sure.
 Convex hulls?
 No problem.
-For webdev purposes, everything is an svg.
  - Hardware acceleration.
 Additionally, the reactive nature of this framework should allow for a good, stable performance almost regardless of GUI complexity.
  - Not to mention the benefits of not having to deal with "undefined" AND null at the same time.